ChrisWhealy/edge-cdn-store/README.md

 ### Alternatives

 ***Commercial Products***<br>
-[Numerous commercial CDN cache products](https://www.streamingmediablog.com/2023/01/cdn-list.html) are available, a tiny selection of which are listed here and each of which uses some variation of volume-based pricing:
+[Numerous commercial CDN cache products](https://www.streamingmediablog.com/2023/01/cdn-list.html) are available, of which a tiny selection are listed here, all of which use some variation of volume-based pricing:
 *
 * <https://bunny.net/pricing>
 * <https://keycdn.com/pricing> (Focussed on Europe)